ThaiTechTales/aws/real-time-data-processing-iot/README.md

 3. **Kinesis Streams Process Data:** AWS Kinesis holds the incoming data stream, ensuring scalability and real-time processing.
 It also, triggers Lambda functions to process the data.
 4. **AWS Lambda Transforms Data:** A Lambda function fetches data from Kinesis, processes it and stores it in DynamoDB.
 5. **AWS DynamoDB Stores Data:** The transformed IoT data is stored in a DynamoDB table for real-time querying.
-6. **AWS Glue Performs ETL to Amazon Redshift:** Periodically, AWS Glue extracts data from DynamoDB, transforms it, and loads it into Redshift for in-depth analytics.
-Note as of this project, Redshift is deployed but not used.
+6. **AWS Glue Performs ETL to Amazon Redshift:** AWS Glue extracts data from DynamoDB, transforms it, and loads it into Redshift for in-depth analytics.
+Note as of the current state of this project, Redshift is deployed but not used.

 The following diagram represents the workflow of this project.